Enumerated Classes with Associated Data in Kotlin

 }

-And this would be all with the enumerated types in Kotlin, you can have more information in the following link: Kotlin: Enum Classes
+And that would be all with enumerated types in Kotlin.
+You can find more information at the following link: Kotlin: Enum Classes

-We can define static methods but in the Kotlin way, with the companions within the same enum so that it performs, for example, a printout of all the values of the enumerations:
+We can define static methods but in the Kotlin way, with companion objects inside the enum itself to perform, for example, a printout of all the values of the enumerations:

 enum class UserEnum {